couchbasecloud/couchbase-capella-api-go-client/README.md

 # couchbase-cloud-go-client
-Go wrapper for the Couchbase Cloud REST API
+Work in progress Go wrapper for the Couchbase Cloud REST API